Selling a business is NOT like selling a house.

 Getting the Best Price Involves a Lot of Work

-Fourth, when selling a business, to get the maximum price possible, normally involves a lot of work for an extended period of time.
-The steps the seller takes include trying to increase revenue, recasting the financial statements to arrive at accurate and supportable discretionary earnings of the business and repairs and upgrades to make sure the business looks the best.
-When selling most items, it’s easy to improve their appearance but with a business, there is a limit on what the seller can do and the amount of time to do it.
+Fourth, when selling a business, obtaining the maximum price possible typically requires a significant amount of work over an extended period.
+The steps the Seller takes include trying to increase revenue, recasting the financial statements to arrive at accurate and supportable discretionary earnings of the business, and making repairs and upgrades to ensure the business presents its best image.
+When selling most items, it’s easy to improve their appearance, but with a business, there are limits on what the Seller can do and the amount of time available to do it.

-When the buyer and seller reach a consensus on the main points of the negotiations, all agreements must be in writing.
-One of the first items it defines is whether the business sale is an asset or stock sale with this single decision has many tax and legal implications.
-Additionally, this one decision in itself, can set off a series of negotiations or at least, in-depth discussion and analysis by both parties.
+When the Buyer and Seller reach a consensus on the main points of the negotiations, all agreements must be in writing.
+That is, one of the first items it defines is whether the business sale is an asset sale or a stock sale, with this single decision having numerous tax and legal implications.
+Additionally, this one decision can set off a series of negotiations or, at the very least, in-depth discussion and analysis by both parties.

-In some business transactions, the negotiations can trigger a set of different valuations to support each parties position and whether or not the transaction ultimately closes.
-For example, if the purchase includes real estate or a large number of physical assets or intangibles such as trademarks or copyrights or the business itself then there could be four valuations.
-The first is a valuation of the commercial property, the second is a machinery and equipment appraisal, the third is an intellectual property appraisal and the fourth a business valuation.
+In some business transactions, negotiations can trigger a range of valuations to support each party’s position and determine whether the transaction ultimately closes.
+For example, if the purchase includes real estate, a large number of physical assets, or intangibles such as trademarks, copyrights, or the business itself, then there could be four valuations.
+The first is a valuation of the commercial property, the second is an appraisal of machinery and equipment, the third is an appraisal of intellectual property, and the fourth is a business valuation.

-If you’d like more information about how to transition out of your business, feel free to get in touch with me for a quick consultation.
-We’ll discuss your particular business, what’s important to you and make a plan for those first few steps.
+If you’d like more information on how to transition out of your business, please don’t hesitate to contact me for a brief consultation.
+We’ll discuss your specific business needs, what’s important to you, and create a plan for those first few steps.